Quantile Regression with Censoring and Endogeneity: Censored Quantile Instrumental Variable Regression

 \subsubsection{Distribution regression}

 We impose the following condition:

-\begin{condition}[DR control variable] (a) The conditional distribution function of $D$ given $(W,Z)$ follows the distribution regression model, i.e., where $\Lambda$ is either the probit or logit link function, the coefficients $d \mapsto \pi_0(d)$ are three times continuously differentiable with uniformly bounded derivatives; (b) $\mathcal{D}$ and $\mathcal{R}$ are compact; (c) The Gram matrix $ERR'$ has full rank. \end{condition} Let
+\begin{condition}[DR control variable] (a) The conditional distribution function of $D$ given $(W,Z)$ follows the distribution regression model, i.e., for all $d \in \overline{\D}$, where $\Lambda$ is either the probit or logit link function, and the coefficients $d \mapsto \pi_0(d)$ are three times continuously differentiable with uniformly bounded derivatives; (b) $\overline{\R}$ is compact; (c) the minimum eigenvalue of

+is bounded away from zero uniformly over $d \in \overline{\D},$ where $\partial \Lambda$ is the derivative of $\Lambda$. \end{condition} The differentiability of $d \mapsto \pi_0(d)$ is used in the proofs to construct a smooth approximation to the distribution regression process.
+The rest of the conditions are standard in distribution regression models (see, e.g., Chernozhukov, Fernandez-Val, and Melly, 2013).